Teaching Social Studies 7–12 (BS)

 Program Description

-NYU Steinhardt’s program in Teaching Social Studies, Grades 7–12, is dedicated to producing a new generation of middle and high school teachers who are equipped to take students beyond the world of bland textbooks and multiple-choice tests and to generate real student interest in history, the social sciences, and the challenges of active citizenship.
-Students graduating from the program are eligible for New York State teacher certification for grades 7–12, with an extension for grades 5-6.
+The BS program in Teaching Social Studies, Grades 7–12, prepares a new generation of middle and high school teachers who are equipped to generate real student interest in history, the social sciences, and the challenges of active citizenship.

-Since history is the core discipline in the social studies curriculum of New York and many other states, NYU’s program includes extensive historical study to introduce students to global and US history and then enable them to develop an area of specialization, such as modern Europe, and complete advanced coursework and a research seminar (in small class settings).
-To build a cross-disciplinary understanding of society and civilization, students in the program take a wide range of courses in the humanities, social sciences, world language, the natural sciences, and mathematics.
+Since history is the core discipline in the social studies curriculum of New York and many other states, NYU’s program includes an extensive historical study to introduce students to global and US history and then enable them to develop an area of specialization, such as modern Europe, and complete advanced coursework and a research seminar (in small class settings).
+To build a cross-disciplinary understanding of society and civilization, students in the program take a wide range of courses in the humanities, social sciences, world language, natural sciences, and mathematics.

 Admissions